tavareshugo/2018-06-28-cambridge/index.md

 humantime: "9:30 - 17:30"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-04-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-04-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Adrian Baez-Ortega, Ashley Sawle, Hugo Tavares, Mark Fernandes"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Sandra Cortijo, Hugo Tavares, Sergio Martinez Cuesta"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["Gabriella Rustici <gr231@cam.ac.uk>"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  http://pad.software-carpentry.org/2018-04-16-cambridge   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:  http://pad.software-carpentry.org/2018-06-28-cambridge   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---